Robert Currey

-Robert Currey (born 24 September 1955), is an astrologer and entrepreneur.
+Robert Currey (born 24 September 1955) is a British astrologer and entrepreneur.

 Career

-In 1981 he founded the astrological company Equinox and in 1989 The Astrology Shop in Covent Garden, the first prime location store to be dedicated to astrology, which became a well-known London haunt for astrology enthusiasts.
+In 1981 Currey founded the astrological company Equinox and in 1989 The Astrology Shop in Covent Garden, the first prime location store to be dedicated to astrology, which became a well-known London haunt for astrology enthusiasts.
 This gained an international reputation due to Currey's pioneering development of computerised astrological reports, and developed a global reach through subsequent outlets in the US and Australia.
-As an astrologer Currey specialises in Astrocartography - a form of locational astrology in which he was certified by the technique's leading developer, Jim Lewis.
+As an astrologer Currey specialises in astrocartography - a form of locational astrology in which he was certified by the technique's promoter, Jim Lewis.

-In 2021, Currey became editor of Correlation Journal, the Astrological Association of Great Britain's biannual Journal of Research into Astrology.
+In 2021, Currey became editor of Correlation, the Astrological Association of Great Britain's biannual Journal of Research into Astrology.